MutualAidNYC/twilio-server/README.md

 1. `$ npm test` - Runs the mocha test suite
 2. `$ npn run debug` - Used by VSCode
 3. `$ npm start` - Starts a local server using nodemon which will re-run the project on every file save
 4. `$ npm run coverage` - Starts an Istanbul test coverage report.
-In addition to the console output, there is a `./coverage/index.html` that is generated for a more detailed report in the browser
+   1. Will generate a simplifed report to console
+   2. Will generate and open in browser a more detailed report
+   3. Generated files are git ignored

 # Debugging server locally using VSCode